Copyright Protect Ebooks using DRM Software

 How can I achieve ebook copyright / copyright protect ebooks?

 If you want to achieve ebook copyright (something that applies equally to this rather short article as it does to a 400 page book) you need to use technical measures such as ebook DRM or ebook copy protection to copyright protect ebooks or there will be no application of ebook copyright at all.
-Because the law was formulated for a different age it may not be appropriate.
-But it is pointless to wait for the law to catch up with custom and practise.
-Lawyers are much too smug about preserving the system they created and claim to understand, than accepting and working with the modern reality.
-If you were cynical you might suggest that the law makes more money out of uncertainty than ever it can from certainty.
+You need to enforce ebook copyright yourself by applying controls that limit or prevent unauthorized distribution and use.

-Download ebook drm software to copyright protect ebooks.
-LockLizard DRM software enables you to easisly achieve ebook copyright and does not rely on passwords for security.
-You can copyright protect ebooks published in PDF and HTML formats.
+Download ebook DRM software to copyright protect ebooks.
+Locklizard ebook DRM software enables you to easily achieve e-book copyright and does not rely on passwords for security.

 Safeguard PDF Security provides ebook copy protection for documents published in PDF format.
-Using US Government strength encryption (AES 256 bit) and DRM (Digital Rigths Management) controls to prevent unauthorized use and misuse of your ebooks, you can control who can view your ebooks, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
-Copyright protect ebooks using LockLizard DRM software.
+Using US Government strength encryption (AES 256 bit) and DRM (Digital Rigths Management) controls to prevent unauthorized use and misuse of your e-books, you can control who can view your ebooks, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).